 Instead, Zmigrod explained, the code uses training data to identify the language’s important rules, and then applies those rules to the task on a smaller, more focused dataset.
 One way a model might do this is with Markov chains, which estimate how closely associated two elements are by seeing how well the presence of one predicts the presence of the other.
 For example, it checks whether having “homemaker” in a text correlates with the word “she.”

 If that just sounds like a fancy way of running the numbers, it’s because that’s exactly what it is.
-“People see machine learning as something supernatural, but I just view it as a very elaborate statistics,” Andrea Eunbee Jang, a research intern at the Montréal Institute for Learning Algorithms (MILA), told Motherboard.
+“People see machine learning as something supernatural, but I just view it as a very elaborate statistics,” Andrea Eunbee Jang, a research intern at the Mila Artificial Intelligence Institute in Quebec, told Motherboard.

 Though projects that scrape new data from Twitter and YouTube have begun to dot the academic landscape, the traditional “ground truth” datasets used to build NLPs come from free collections—like the e-book archives at Project Gutenberg, collections of movie and restaurant reviews translated to plain text for machine learning applications, and dictionary entries.
 These huge piles of sentences are chosen to represent a range of language forms, but not necessarily a range of perspectives.